-Run or watch from the scenic sidelines at Tucson's Boston Marathon-qualifier in sunny December.
+Run or cheer from the scenic sidelines at Tucson's Boston Marathon-qualifier in sunny December.

 Tucson Marathon: Warm Winter Run